Gradient Starvation: A Learning Proclivity in Neural Networks: Related Work and Discussion

-In this paper, we argue that even with having access to \textbf{only one} training environment, there is useful information in the training set that fails to be discovered due to Gradient Starvation.
+Recent work aims to leverage the invariance principle across several environments to improve robust learning.
+This is akin to present several chess books to a network, each with markings indicating the best moves for different sets of games.
+In several studies~\citep{arjovsky2019invariant, krueger2020out, parascandolo2020learning, ahuja2020linear}, methods are developed to aggregate information from multiple training environments in a way that favors the generalizable / domain-agnostic / invariant solution.
+We argue that even with having access to \textbf{only one} training environment, there is useful information in the training set that fails to be discovered due to Gradient Starvation.
 The information on how to actually play chess is already available in any of the chess books.
-Still, as soon as the network learns the red arrows, the network has no incentive for further learning because of Gradient Starvation.
-Therefore, learning the red arrows is not an issue per se, but not learning to play chess is.
+Still, as soon as the network learns the red arrows, the network has no incentive for further learning.
+Therefore, \textit{learning the red arrows is not an issue per se, but not learning to play chess is.}